How to Use a Paint Sprayer

 Finally, you need to adjust to your desired spray pattern.
 For the Detail Finish Nozzle, you adjust the spray pattern by twisting the air cap ears, and on the iSpray Nozzle you adjust it with the adjustment ring.

 You have three options: a horizontal pattern, a vertical pattern, or a diagonal pattern.
-This is mostly a personal preference thing, and you can play around with what works best for each specific project.
+This is mostly a personal preference thing.
+You can play around with what works best for each specific project.
 Sometimes you’ll need to adjust the pattern as you work if you’re moving around a lot and needing to get to the project from different angles.
 Generally speaking, if you’re using an up and down spraying motion you’ll use the horizontal pattern and if you’re spraying side to side you’ll use the vertical one.
 The diagonal pattern is typically just used for really small areas, or for corners and edges.

-If you’re doing a larger project with the iSpray Nozzle, you can also adjust the spray width – which is just how wide the spray pattern is.
+If you’re doing a larger project with the iSpray Nozzle, you can also adjust the spray width, which is just how wide the spray pattern is.
 It’s pretty intuitive – you want a wider pattern for large surfaces, and a narrow pattern when you’re working in a smaller space.

 With a proper technique and settings you will have minimal overspray, but some is unavoidable.
-If you’re working inside, be sure to cover up furniture , floors, etc. and if you’re working outside be sure to work in an area that can get a little messy – I always like to lay down a scrap piece of plywood or some cardboard to protect the ground.
+If you’re working inside, be sure to cover up furniture, floors, and other things.
+If you’re working outside be sure to work in an area that can get a little messy.
+I always like to lay down a scrap piece of plywood or some cardboard to protect the ground.
+You’ll also want to set up so that no debris gets on your project as you work.

 Here are a few basic tips on paint sprayer techniques: